This website #

-This site is generated by Hugo and hosted on CloudFlare Pages, with Vercel as a backup.
+This site is generated by Hugo and hosted on CloudFlare Pages.

-The theme is a custom design I made using the Hugo Bootstrap module.
+The theme is a custom design I made built on the pico.css classless CSS framework.

 I use a Product Red iPhone 11, and it’s been great.
 I was a diehard Apple fan, then a diehard Android fan, and now I’ve come full circle.